Error Detection & Correction

 What is Error?

-Error means a condition when output information is not same as input information.
-When transmission of digital signals takes place between two systems such as a computer, the transmitted signal is combined with the "Noise".
-The noise can introduce an error in the binary bits travelling from one system to other.
-That means 0 may change to 1 or a 1 may change to 0.
+Error is a condition when the output information does not match with the input information.
+During transmission, digital signals suffer from noise that can introduce errors in the binary bits travelling from one system to other.
+That means a 0 bit may change to 1 or a 1 bit may change to 0.

-Whenever a message is transmitted then there are changes that it get scrambled by noise or data gets corrupted.
-When we add some additional data to a given digital message which can help us to detect if an error occurred during transmission of the message then adding such data is called an error-detecting code.
+Whenever a message is transmitted, it may get scrambled by noise or data may get corrupted.
+To avoid this, we use error-detecting codes which are additional data added to a given digital message to help us detect if an error occurred during transmission of the message.
 A simple example of error-detecting code is parity check.

-For the detection and correction of these errors, one or more than one extra bits are added to the data bits at the time transmitting.
+To detect and correct the errors, additional bits are added to the data bits at the time of transmission.

-These extra bits are called as parity bits.
+The additional bits are called parity bits.
 They allow detection or correction of the errors.

 The data bits along with the parity bits form a code word.

-It is a simplest technique for detecting and correcting error.
-In the MSB of an 8-bits word is used as the parity bit and the remaining 7 bits are used as data or message bits.
+It is the simplest technique for detecting and correcting errors.
+The MSB of an 8-bits word is used as the parity bit and the remaining 7 bits are used as data or message bits.
 The parity of 8-bits transmitted word can be either even parity or odd parity.

 Even parity -- Even parity means the number of 1's in the given word including the parity bit should be even (2,4,6,....).

 Odd parity -- Odd parity means the number of 1's in the given word including the parity bit should be odd (1,3,5,....).